ymadoff/ryba/ganglia/monitor/start.coffee.md

 # Ganglia Monitor Start

-Execute this command on all the nodes in your Hadoop cluster.

-    module.exports = []
-    module.exports.push 'masson/bootstrap/connection'
-    module.exports.push 'masson/bootstrap/mecano'

-## Start

 Start the Ganglia Monitor server.
 You can also start the server manually with the following command: